 Almost immediately following his rookie season, former football player Keyshawn Johnson, stirred quite the controversy when he published an autobiography titled Just Give Me The Damn Ball in which he called one teammate a “mascot” and complained that his then team, the New York Jets, didn’t throw the ball his way enough.
 Many sportswriters ripped Johnson for having the gall to make such a demand, especially with just one season under his belt.
 Plenty of other ballplayers complain about playing time or get accused of hogging the ball (particularly in basketball).
 Now toddlers, they sure are ball hogs.
 Should a bunch of them have a ball you can almost guarantee there will be arguments about not sharing as well as tears and wails.
 At least they’re too young to write books.

-2) They break rules they know they’re not supposed to break.
+2) Pro Athletes and Toddlers: They break rules they know they’re not supposed to break.

 Professional athletes break rules all the time, everything from skipping practice to blatantly injuring another player to taking performance enhancing drugs.
 Former basketball player Allen Iverson had an infamous press conference in which he constantly used the phrase “We’re talking about practice!” when it leaked to the media that he kept missing mandatory Philadelphia 76er practice.
 He kept testing his then coach, Hall-of-Famer Larry Brown, on the subject.
 He tested the media.
 He tested the Philadelphia faithful.
 Toddlers consistently test their boundaries with parents.
 They know well enough not to climb on bookcases, but they do it anyway … again and again and again.
 Athletes receive punishments for rule breaking such as suspensions and fines.
 Toddlers receive timeouts or trips to the “penalty box” just like hockey players commit slashing penalties.

-3) They refuse to accept blame or admit mistakes.
+3) Pro Athletes and Toddlers: They refuse to accept blame or admit mistakes.

 How many times have you seen a football player cause an obvious penalty and then get up and act as if the referee were blind or had it in for him?
 “Me??
 I didn’t do anything!”
 And how many times have you asked your toddler if they smeared ChapStick all over the television only to hear an unabashed “No!”
 For years cyclist Lance Armstrong denied using steroids despite piles and piles of evidence against him.
 He even destroyed people’s lives in order to protect his image.
 Meanwhile, toddlers break things; hit, kick or bite other kids; and destroy precious items and blame it on either siblings or imaginary creatures.
 Both professional athletics and toddlerhood are rife with the blame game and constant “I didn’t do its.”
 While all we can do is sit back and hope our ballplayer heroes stay clean, it’s our job as parents to teach our toddlers that admitting mistakes is OK and accepting blame is a part of life.